HSF/merge2gcal/README.md

   - When subscribing to an indico agenda the corresponding events can be imported into a calendar tool but the subscribed calendar is note editable (e.g. an agenda contains various different events and one wants to remove some from the local calendar to not get cluttered)
   - The possibility to edit individual events before writing them into the google calendar (e.g. set different reminder times, add info in the text field, etc)
-  - Subscribing to many individual calendars can make the local calendar tool unmanagable or slow
+  - Subscribing to many individual calendars can make the local calendar tool unmanageable or slow

 ## How it works

 Once setup and calling calmerge.py the script will

 1. Collect all events from the resources listed in the ```calendar.links``` file
 2. For each calendar entry compute a checksum and compare with the one in the ```calendar.cache``` file
    - if the checksum is the same (no changes) skip over the entry
    - otherwise compare the downloaded entries with the local ones and apply changes if needed.
 Those are
      - add new entries
      - remove entries that don't exist anymore
      - if any part of an entry has changed, overwrite it with the new info

 The entries in the local calendar can be deleted (e.g. to not clutter the local calendar) and will not be re-entered with a new run of the script.

 ## How to add new resource entries

 The file ```calendar.links``` contains all the resources (one per line) which the script will go through and collect information from.

 Lines starting with # will be ignored.

 A typical entry in the file looks like

 ```
 https://indico.cern.ch/export/categ/7970.ics?apikey=7ebebcbb-e2f9-468b-92ba-6d94ec1e22e0&from=-31d&signature=e500551e536da2d06f518c1d9948eb4e7f123807 # MND # 10 # HSF weekly